AORN Guideline for Processing Flexible Endoscopes

-Endoscopy is on every Sterile Processing (SP) and Operating Room (OR) department’s mind as a priority to develop a continuous quality process.
+Endoscopes are used in the operating room, procedure areas, and intensive care units to view body systems and solve complex patient problems.
+Endoscopes are one of the most commonly seen tools in Sterile Processing (SP) and Operating Rooms (OR).
 Those processes seem to be ever-changing for the endoscopy and SP technicians processing them, intending to increase the level of care given to the endoscopes during the reprocessing stages.
-Most of us have been directed to the manufacturer’s instructions for use (MIFU) for each type of scope.
-The endoscopy technician should have easy access to the MIFUs.
-Each should provide clear and detailed instructions on proper cleaning and disinfecting the endoscope.
+Most providers are directed to the manufacturer’s instructions for use (MIFU) for each type of scope.
+The endoscopy technician should have easy access to the MIFUs for the types of scopes used in their facility.
+Each should provide clear and detailed instructions on proper cleaning and disinfecting of the endoscope.

 AAMI provides the standard ST 91 ANSI/AAMI ST 91: 2021: Flexible and semi-rigid endoscope processing in healthcare facilities to help direct users and department leaders in the development stages to comply with standards.
 The objective of ST91 “is to provide comprehensive guidance to achieve best practice for each stage of processing flexible endoscopes as well for competency and education of staff...
 The updated standard provides new guidelines for precleaning, leak-testing, cleaning, packaging (where indicated), storage, high-level disinfecting, and/or sterilizing of flexible gastrointestinal (GI) endoscopes; flexible bronchoscopes; flexible ear, nose, and throat endoscopes; flexible surgical endoscopes (e.g., flexible ureteroscopes); and semi-rigid operative endoscopes (e.g., choledochoscopes) in health care facilities.”
 Your department can gain access to the standard here.